 Infants who have to be given antibiotics end up having a less diverse microbiota, making them prone to IBD and depression as adults.

 So, if your child needs them, don't hold back, but do your best to make this early training period of the body as normal as possible. - .
-Excessive use of antibiotics in children is also noted to cause anxiety, personality changes and bad temper.
-This may be due to Edema in brain or pH change in the gut due to death of useful gut bacteria.
+Excessive use of antibiotics in children is also noted to cause anxiety, personality changes, and bad temper.
+This may be due to Edema in the brain or pH change in the gut due to the death of useful gut bacteria.
 The antibiotic-treated mice showed impaired anxiety-like social behaviours and displayed aggression.

 The experimental evidence adds concern as it suggests that early exposure to antibiotics lead to long-term behavioural changes in children.

 Not only does the overuse kills useful bacteria but also makes the harmful bacteria to become resistant to our drugs.
 We have a lot of research done on antibiotic usage vs. change in gut bacteria, leading to an increased risk of several diseases like inflammably bowel disease, colorectal cancer, and obesity.
 Just another reason to be careful with the use of antibiotics.

 With all these research results, one thing is clear that antibiotics can have a surprising impact on the brain.
 Hence, with antibiotics being capable of affecting my child's thinking, immune system, and behaviour, I would definitely consider the next time she gets an infection!
 Won't you?